zhenkewu/zhenkewu.github.io/teaching/_posts/2016-09-06-graphical_model.md

 #### Module 3 (Graphical Models for Causality)
 + Lecture 18 - Causal Inference in Medicine and Public Health: An Introduction [[slides]](/assets/pdfs/slides/teaching/2016/biostat830/lecture_notes/Lecture18.html)
 + Lecture 19/20 - Causal Diagram [[slides]](/assets/pdfs/slides/teaching/2016/biostat830/lecture_notes/lecture19_continued.pdf)
++ Lecture 21 - Marginal Structural Models [[Note on IPW]](/assets/pdfs/slides/teaching/2016/biostat830/lecture_notes/lecture21_ipw.html)
 #### Module 4 (Case Studies)

 + Nov 29: Professor [Jian Kang](https://sites.google.com/a/umich.edu/junhyuk-oh/) on Graphical Models for Neuroscience.
-+ Dec 1: [Junhyuk Oh](https://sites.google.com/a/umich.edu/junhyuk-oh/) on Deep Learning and Reinforcement Learning
++ Dec 1: [Junhyuk Oh](https://sites.google.com/a/umich.edu/junhyuk-oh/) on Deep Learning and Reinforcement Learning:
+    - *Title*: **Improving Generalization via Deep Reinforcement Learning**
+    - *Abstract*: The ability to generalize from past experience to solve previously unseen tasks or environments is a key research challenge in reinforcement learning (RL).
+In this talk, I will briefly introduce the basic idea of deep reinforcement learning (Deep RL) and present my recent work that aims to improve generalization ability of RL agents through deep learning.
+The first work focuses on how to generalize over unseen and larger topologies in 3D world given navigational tasks.
+The second work discusses how to generalize over new tasks that are described by natural language.

 ------